Big data analytics system (Apache Spark)

 Key components of this architecture include:

-- The foundation of the big data analytics system is an Apache Spark environment.
+• The foundation of the big data analytics system is an Apache Spark environment.
 The Spark environment contains clusters of nodes that run distributed analysis tasks.
 ArcGIS GeoAnalytics Engine can run on a number of Spark environments, including local deployments, cluster deployments, and managed Spark services in the cloud.
-Supported managed Spark services include Amazon EMR, Azure Synapse Analytics, Google Cloud Dataproc, as well as Databricks running on Amazon Web Services (AWS), Google Cloud Platform (GCP), and Microsoft Azure cloud providers.
+Supported managed Spark services include Amazon EMR, Azure Synapse Analytics, Google Cloud Dataproc, Databricks, and as Microsoft Fabric.
+These options provide a deployment path for organizations that are already running workloads in an existing cloud environment, including Amazon Web Services (AWS), Google Cloud Platform (GCP), and Microsoft Azure cloud providers.

-- ArcGIS GeoAnalytics Engine is a Spark library that runs on the nodes within an Apache Spark cluster.
+• ArcGIS GeoAnalytics Engine is a Spark plugin and set of functions and tools that run on the nodes within an Apache Spark cluster.
 Spatial analysis tasks are sent from the Spark driver to Spark executors, where the analysis work is performed.
 The Spark executors are managed by a Spark cluster manager.
 ArcGIS GeoAnalytics Engine supports Standalone, Apache Mesos, Hadoop YARN, and Kubernetes cluster managers.
 Learn more about ArcGIS GeoAnalytics Engine Spark cluster mode.

 Key interactions in this architecture include: